ZigFisher/mydocker/project_slack-irc/README.md

 If you need connect to container run this command:

-	docker exec -it slack-irc sh
+	docker exec -it slack-irc bash

 ### Example configuration